 How do we find Rookery Open Farm, how much does it cost and when is it open?

 The postcode for the farm is NN12 7SJ.
 It’s in Stoke Bruerne in Northamptonshire and was about 25 minutes from the south side of Milton Keynes – so will be much closer if you live closer to the Stony Stratford side.
 If you live outside of MK and are interested in visiting then it’s a short drive from junction 15 of the M1.
-They are CLOSED on Tuesdays.
-The opening hours when we visited were 10.00am to 5.00pm.
+They are CLOSED on TUESDAYS The opening hours when we visited were 10.00am to 5.00pm.
 In October they are open on weekends only apart from half term when they’ll also be open all that week apart from the Tues.
 They are CLOSED between November and the end of February.
-When we visited it was £6.50 an adult, £6 a child and under 2s are free.
+2019 PRICES – £7 an adult, £6.50 a child and under 2s are free.
 You do not pay to park.
 Like anywhere we visit, please do check the opening times and prices before you go there to avoid disappointment if there are any problems on the day.